Improving knockoffs with conditional calibration: Deferred proofs

 \subsection{Formulating MCC as a linear model}

 In this section, we formulate Example \ref{ex:mcc-block} as a linear model.
 Since all blocks in the experiment are mutually independent, it suffices to show this formulation under $K=1$, the classical MCC problem.
-Hence we suppress the subscript $k$ for simplicity of notation.
-For example, we denote $z_{k,g,i}$ as $z_{g,i}$ in this section.